An Inbound TAXII™ Exchange Feed ingests STIX™ (Structured Threat Information eXpression)–formatted data from a TAXII server.

 - If the connection was tested and successful, the Available Services table will be populated.
 Select the appropriate Service if applicable.

 - Feed: If applicable, click inside the box to enter the desired feed name or the feed name provided by the administrator of the remote TAXII server.
-If no feed name has been entered, clicking on Check for available feeds and then selecting a feed from the table will populate this field.
+If no feed name has been entered, clicking on the Check for available feeds text and then selecting a feed from the table will populate this field.